 Entry is free to this event but bookings are essential.

-For those unable to make it to Canberra for the event, it will be livestreamed online via the Library's Facebook page.
-No bookings are required to watch the online stream.
+For those unable to make it to Canberra for the talk, it will be available to view online via the Library's Facebook page.
+You do not need to book a ticket to watch the event online.